 I am hit between the eyes of my soul as I realize how easily I forget how good and faithful God has been in every change and transition.

-When Emotions and Insecurities are Getting the Best of You…
+Hope for When Emotions and Insecurities Get the Best of You…

 So often in scripture these same concepts and patterns are played out in our lives.
-The details of the situation may change, but the principle resonates through time, out of the pages of ancient writings, and into the details of my day and the challenges that I face.
-I can learn from the examples—emulate the good and avoid the negative.
+The details of the situation may change, but the principle resonates through time, out of the pages of ancient writings, and into the details of our day and the challenges that we face.
+Friend, we can learn from the examples—emulate the good and avoid the negative.

-The take away from this is really very simple.
-Not easy.
-But simple.
+The take-away from this is really very simple.

 Lord, forgive me that I have been discontent and fearful about_________.
 Change my perspective so that I can move forward and enter into what you have for me.
-This place, this situation, is different, but it is good.
-I ask you to give me this place, to make it my own and to possess what you have for me here.
+This place, this situation, is unfamiliar and uncertain, but there is blessing here.
+I ask you to give me this place/situation, to make it my own and to fully possess what you have for me here.

 Lord, I want what you want.